 Stepping back from this end just a bit are those who require a suitable French Press grind size, which is also coarse.

-The middle ground — pun intended — is best suited to methods such as pour-over, where gravity draws the water over and between every granule.
+The middle ground — pun intended — is best suited to methods such as drip or pour-over, where gravity draws the water over and between every granule.

 The ultimate goal is optimal coffee extraction, which best happens when you choose a grind size that matches your brewing method.